 If you have children, you’re going to get interrupted.
 Your spouse might pop in just to say hi and strike up a conversation.
 A friend might stop over because they know you work from home.
 Stop it people!
 If you were working for a company in an office would anyone just show up unannounced?

 Solution: Not only do you have to have a schedule of when you’re going to work, you have to let everyone else know that you have a schedule.
 Let your loved ones know that during your office hours you are not to be disturbed unless the house is on fire.
 If the house is on fire, you should not be disturbed unless they’ve already called the fire department because they couldn’t put it out themselves.
 It should be that serious.
-If there are important things that you have to get done, see if you can get some help for the day.
+Sometimes there are important things that you have to get done, so see if you can get some help for the day.
 If your spouse is not available or for single parents, see if someone would be willing to watch the kids for a while so that you can get some things done.
 Both of my children are in school and so for those hours that they are away, I work like a mad woman in order to get as much done as possible while they’re away.
 Once they get home, I don’t feel guilty for shifting my priorities to them.

 This has always been a big one for me.
 Since I work from home all day, I can go for long periods of time without adult conversation.
 I’m sure my dog wishes I would work somewhere else more, but I digress.
 Working home alone can feel lonely.
 You don’t have those impromptu “water cooler” conversations that you might be used to having.
 If you’re a stay at home mom, you may be feeling a different type of isolation as you attempt to settle into the routine of your new business.